Skip to main content

 Does the Health Center offer urine toxicology screening?

-• Continue with your primary health care provider and specialists.
+• Continue seeing your primary health care provider and specialists.
 To find a local specialist, reach out to your current specialist for support.
 The Health Center may also be able to assist.
 For mental health providers, try using the Bentley Thriving Campus search tool.

 • If you are concerned about insurance coverage for specialists with an out-of-state plan, consider adding the Bentley SHIP plan to your current coverage.